American Weathervanes: The Art of the Winds

 When I contacted the MFA Boston about their weathervane collection, I discovered that my friend and colleague Sloane Stephens Awtrey, with whom I had worked in the early 1990s at the Shelburne Museum, was researching and cataloging their holdings.
 We were both excited by the coincidence, and I asked her if she would work with me as my Boston-based research assistant.
 She knew everyone in the area and had years of museum experience in historical and genealogical research, so she quickly became an invaluable partner.

 The Warren Dragon.
 Artist unidentified.
 Warren, Pennsylvania, c.
 1891.
 Molded copper with glass eyes.
 Overall h.
 6 ft., 10 in.; dragon 57 x 40 x 6 in.
-Collection of Jane and Gerald Katcher.
+Private Collection.
 Photograph by Gavin Ashworth; courtesy Allan Katz Americana, Madison, CT.

 This monumental dragon was originally commissioned for the Warren Savings Bank, a brick Victorian replica of New York’s Flatiron Building.
 Depicted crawling up a pole, the beast comes fiercely to life, inviting viewers to envision the dragon in the act of mounting the building.